 Subject : Revenue Requirements

-This letter is submitted by the Department of Water Resources in accordance with Division 27 of the California Water Codereplaces and May 2, 2001.
+This letter is submitted by the Department of Water Resources in accordance with Division 27 of the California Water Code, and replaces and supercedes the Department’s letter of May 2, 2001.

 Section 80110 of the Water Code provides in part, "The Department shall be entitled to recover, as a revenue requirement, amounts and at the times necessary to enable it to comply with Section 80134, and shall advise the Commission as the Department determines to be appropriate."
 Section 80110 also provides that any "just and reasonable" review of its revenue requirements shall be conducted and determined by the Department.